Practicums/agai-on-premise-groundx/README.md

 environment/on-premise/setup-minikube
 ```

+The script performs the following steps:

+1. Starts Minikube using docker containers with GPU access and the required CPU, memory, and disk size requirements.
+Six nodes are started: One control plane and five worker nodes.

 If Minikube encounters errors while creating the docker containers, it may be due to this [issue](https://kind.sigs.k8s.io/docs/user/known-issues/#pod-errors-due-to-too-many-open-files).

 Try running the below commands to fix it: